kailash-manasarovar/statement/docs/timeline/2023/october.md

 - One morning I wake up long before dawn to write a tweet thread about strawberries: https://x.com/1FRGVN/status/1713726935371551010.
 - It blows everyone's mind, I'm sure.
 - When walking to the conservatory, as I pass [this spot](https://www.google.com/maps/@38.8442052,0.1081194,3a,75y,36.63h,77.57t/data=!3m7!1e1!3m5!1sB4ssIdTdFG6H4f6v4cNyeg!2e0!6shttps:%2F%2Fstreetviewpixels-pa.googleapis.com%2Fv1%2Fthumbnail%3Fcb_client%3Dmaps_sv.tactile%26w%3D900%26h%3D600%26pitch%3D12.43052595660501%26panoid%3DB4ssIdTdFG6H4f6v4cNyeg%26yaw%3D36.626678552174724!7i16384!8i8192?entry=ttu&g_ep=EgoyMDI0MTExMy4xIKXMDSoASAFQAw%3D%3D) on the Carrer de Manuel Sanchis Guarner, there's a strawberry on the ground.
-- Incidentally, this is where I saw the fat bloke that had been behaving extremely strangely when me and my friend were at the beach.
-He had come very close to us (on a pretty empty part of the beach) and been using his phone frantically.
-Another man, sitting on a chair close to the water, had kept shouting at him to move away.
+- Incidentally, this is where I saw the fat bloke that had been behaving extremely strangely when [me and my Tibetan monk friend](../2023/september.md#my-friend-visits) were at the beach.
-- Check out the analytics.
+- Check out the analytics to see how many people translated this tweet.

 ![Strawberry post analytics](../../content/tweets/strawberry-post-analytics.png){width=65%}